Information provided includes course descriptions by subject only.

 006-165 Livestock Nutrition

 This course emphasizes the skills, techniques and concepts necessary for sound feeding management.
 Students engage in the practice of calculating feed values and pricing, as well as consumption requirements for livestock.
 Students also investigate necessary information from feed tag labels and base feeds as they create simulated feeding programs for specific livestock with special attention given to the metabolic diseases of lactating animals.
 Through the use of basic ration balancing concepts, students will be able to create simple rations for specified livestock.
+NOTE: The lecture for this course meets from 10:15am-12:20pm and will be offered MyEdChoice.
+The lab for this course meets from 1:20-3:25pm and must be attended in-person (Face-to-Face).

 006-166 Precision Agriculture Technologies